Our Approach

 We use a whole-child, whole-school, and whole-community approach to create a better learning experience for both students and professionals.

-In addition, schools experiencing dynamic shifts in their populations of English learners may have English learners from rich prior literacy and schooling experiences along with other English learners that have not had the same type of prior schooling or have had significant interruptions to their education.
+In addition, schools experiencing dynamic shifts in their populations of multilingual learners may have learners from rich prior literacy and schooling experiences along with other learners that have not had the same type of prior schooling or have had significant interruptions to their education.
 Still other learners may have experienced significant trauma and violence from civil war, natural disasters, and other life impacting experiences.
-Programs that effectively address the need to engage these students can increase student success and reduce the dropout rate for schools and districts.
+Programs that effectively address the need to engage these students where they are can increase student success and reduce the dropout rate for schools and districts.

 Experience